Mporuben/matthewporuben.com/content/about/index.md

 ## Technology
 I am a huge fan of the web stack.
 I'm not talking only about "websites" but the whole ecosystem of hybrid apps that runs on every device.
 As a developer, I love sharpening tech stack and working towards simpler and more concise code.
 I'm also trying my know-how share with people.
 I've multiple public presentations and workshops on the topic of front-end & it's architecture.

-## Programming
-I've started programming when I was 15.
-Writing JS was fun for me since day 1.
-Now after more than 7 years, I've to say In school, I've tried all kinds of languages like Java, Python, PHP, etc...
-My secondary language back in the days was Java.
-I love programming because it enables me to make things that make life easier.

-## My Story
+# My Story
 :story{story='[
 {
-"title": "Websupport",
+"title": "Websupport / Loopia group",
 "role": "FE team lead",
-"description": "Leading smaller team that is responsible for FE development of Websupport platform", "date": "2022 - now"
-},
-{
-"title": "Websupport",
-"role": "FE dev",
-"description": "Working in the largest hosting company in Slovakia as FE dev ", "date": "2021 - 2022"
+"description": "Working in the largest hosting company in Slovakia.
+Starting as FE dev after a year moving to FE team lead and tech lead.", "date": "2021 - now"
 },
 {
 "title": "Open Lab",